-Total operating expenses for the second quarter of 2015 were $30.1 million compared with $13.7 million for the same period in 2014.
-Non-cash stock-based compensation accounted for $5.1 million and $0.9 million of total operating expenses in the second quarter of 2015 and 2014, respectively.
-Total operating expenses for the six months ended June 30, 2015 were $51.6 million compared with $24.0 million for the same period in 2014.
-Non-cash stock-based compensation accounted for $7.5 million and $1.7 million of total operating expenses in the first half of 2015 and 2014, respectively.
-The increase in total operating expenses is due to the increase in clinical trial, manufacturing, other development activities, and supportive general and administrative costs as the company's pipeline continues to advance to the late stages of development.
+Total operating expenses for the second quarter of 2016 were $58.1 million compared with $30.1 million for the same period in 2015, including non-cash stock-based compensation of $10.9 million and $5.1 million in the second quarter of 2016 and 2015, respectively.
+Total operating expenses for the six months ended June 30, 2016 were $111.7 million compared with $51.6 million for the same period in 2015, including non-cash stock-based compensation of $21.1 million and $7.5 million in the first half of 2016 and 2015, respectively.
+The increase in total operating expenses is due to the increase in development, commercial, and general and administrative costs as the company grows and advances its pipeline.

-KRN23 anti-FGF23 Monoclonal Antibody in Tumor-Induced Osteomalacia (TIO)
+KRN23 anti-FGF23 Monoclonal Antibody in X-Linked Hypophosphatemia (XLH) and Tumor-Induced Osteomalacia (TIO)

 rhGUS in Mucopolysaccharidosis 7 (MPS 7)

-- An interim analysis from the Phase 2 Glut1 DS seizure study is expected around the end of 2015 or early 2016.
-This placebo-controlled study is currently enrolling patients and is designed to evaluate generalized and partial tonic-clonic seizures by patient diary, absence seizures by EEG, and cognitive function.
+- Phase 2 seizure study data in Glut1 DS patients expected in the second half of 2016.
+The ongoing placebo-controlled study is evaluating frequency of generalized and partial tonic-clonic seizures by patient diary, absence seizures by EEG, and cognitive function.